-Final symptoms of kidney failure in cats include complete unwillingness to eat, weakness and lethargy, and possibly convulsions.
+Final symptoms of kidney failure in cats include complete unwillingness to eat, weakness and lethargy, vomiting, and convulsions.
 It's obvious that your cat is dying.
 At this point, you have some difficult decisions to make.
-You can try some aggressive treatment that might buy him a little more time, or you can let him go.
+You can try some aggressive treatment options that might buy them a little more time, or you can humanely euthanize them.

-By the time your cat was diagnosed with kidney failure, his kidneys had probably been failing for quite some time.
-Kidney disease is divided into four stages, with stage IV the most severe, and most cats don't start showing clinical signs until stage III.
-At that point, the kidneys are working at under 25 percent of their capacity.
-Your vet will prescribe a special kidney diet for your pet.
+By the time your cat was diagnosed with kidney failure, their kidneys had probably been failing for quite some time.
+Chronic kidney disease is divided into four stages, with stage IV the most severe.
+Most cats don't start showing clinical signs of renal failure until stage III.
+At that point, the kidney function decreases to less than 25 percent of their capacity.
+Your veterinarian will prescribe a special kidney diet for your pet.
 If you can afford it, your cat might benefit from fluids given subcutaneously to help hydration and to flush out buildup.

-There's no cure for kidney failure, with the extremely expensive exception of a kidney transplant.
-Even if money is no object, your cat must be healthy enough to undergo the surgery, and he'll also require special medications for the rest of his life.
+There's no cure for kidney failure other than the extremely expensive exception of a kidney transplant.
+Even if money is no object, your cat must be healthy enough to undergo the surgery, and they will also require special medications or supplements for the rest of their life.
 Veterinary facilities performing this procedure generally require that you adopt the cat donating the kidney.

-When your cat's kidneys are operating at under 15 percent of capacity, he's entered stage IV kidney failure, also known as the end stage.
-At that point, he is probably not eating because he constantly feels nauseous.
+When your cat's kidneys are operating at under 15 percent of capacity, they have entered stage IV kidney failure, also known as the end stage progression of the disease.
+At that point, they are probably not eating because they constantly feel nauseous.

-Besides any medications he's already receiving, your vet might recommend a few treatments to give your pet some additional quality time.
-These include 72-hour intravenous fluid treatment, done in the hospital, followed by subcutaneous fluids given at home.
-If he's not eating his special kidney diet, your vet might suggest an appetite stimulant or anti-nausea medication in addition to feeding them any kind of cat food -- or even human food -- he will eat.
-Your cat's not going to live much longer, so let him indulge in the time he has left.
+Besides any medications they are already receiving, your veterinarian might recommend a few palliative care treatments to give your pet some additional quality time.
+These include a 72-hour intravenous fluid treatment, done in the hospital, followed by subcutaneous fluids given at home.
+If they are not eating the special kidney diet, your vet might suggest an appetite stimulant or anti-nausea medication in addition to feeding them any kind of cat food or even human food that they will eat.
+Your cat's not going to live much longer, so let them indulge in their final days.

 It's hard to let go of a cherished pet.
 There's no way to sugarcoat that fact.
-Still, because you love your cat, you don't want him to suffer.
+Still, because you love your cat, you don't want them to suffer.
 Your veterinarian can guide you in this difficult decision.
-She'll know if your ailing feline is experiencing pain and if his quality of life is gone.
-You probably know that, too, but it's good to hear it from a professional.
-You can make euthanasia arrangements with your vet, including whether you want to be present to say goodbye.
-Your vet can also handle burial or cremation details.
+They will know if your ailing feline is experiencing pain and if their quality of life is gone.
+You probably know that too, but it's good to hear it from a professional.
+You can make euthanasia arrangements with your veterinarian, including whether you want to be present to say goodbye.
+Your veterinarian can also handle burial or cremation details.